Sleep tracking

 You can find more information about automatic sleep tracking start here.

-If your volume gradually lowers after a while, when the tracking is running, the option Turn off when sleeping is enabled.
-This feature lowers the system-wide volume, so it affects even music played outside Sleep.
+If you notice your volume gradually dropping after a while while tracking is running, the Turn off when sleeping is enabled.
+This feature lowers the system-wide volume, so it also affects music played outside of Sleep.

 -